kboom/glib/README.md

 }
 ```

 This is a simplest model.
-It's name is _ModelA_, it extends _ModelAParent_ and will have functionality _AugmentA_ and _AugmentB_ built-in.
-You should use the _ic_ variable to define methods specific to all instances of the type you're implementing.
-The _sc_ variable makes you able to define fields and methods specific to the type.
-If you need to refer to the base class you can use the _sp_ variable.
+It's name is _ModelA_, it extends _ModelAParent_ and have functionality _AugmentA_ and _AugmentB_ built-in.
+The _ic_ variable is to be used to define methods specific to all instances of the type being implemented.
+The _sc_ variable is a container used to hold shared data, common for each instance of the type.
+Referal to the base class is possible by qualifying calls from within _sp_ variable.
 The returned function is a constructor of the defined type.
 That's where the instance context is first initialized.